octa-acostamonti/NutriAPI/LOG.md

 5/5/2023

 I found what I think is a bug in "fatsecret.com.ar".
 I had this problem where I had to enter every category of product I wanted to scrape, but due to how the database of the page was made, generally speaking, the items appeared to be pretty "random" or not labeled correctly.
 So for days I was able to extract only between 600 and 700 products.
 Today I found a section of the page that is supposedly of a brand (the brand is real) but had what I think is every or almost every item on their database.
 So I scraped that section of the page and got 2701 products.
 This is a huge improvment towards the goal.

+8/8/2023

+* Eliminated the two folders that contained the .py,.ipynb and CSVs files
+* Added the new NutriAPI notebook
+* Added the new NutriAPI.py File
+* Added the new Tabla_Nutricion_Productos CSV file

+All of this changes were comitted to enhance the code and put into action better coding practices.